influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ## Points in write requests

-Histogram of the number of points in write requests.
+Number of points in write requests.

 #### Example